35kross/next-postgres-with-typescript/README.md

 # next-postgres-with-typescript
 This is a fork of the wonderful next-postgres repo by @jimmylee with additional support for Typescript.
 This should compile successfully as is, but it still relies on many 'any' types.
+To use, refer to the Setup instructions below.

 ### Changes
 - Most files in `~/common`, `~/components`, `~/higher-order`, and `~/pages` have been converted to .tsx with provisional types.